TipsForGIS-zz/get_random_lines_from_file/README.md

 # get_random_lines_from_file
-This Python code snippet selects random lines from a given file, csv or txt for instance.
+This Python code snippet prints random lines from a given file, csv or txt for instance.